carbonblack/cb-yara-connector/README.md

-# Installing Yara Agent (Centos/RHEL 7+)
+# Installing YARA Agent (Centos/RHEL 7+)

-The Yara Integration is made up of two parts -- a master and one or more workers.
+[YARA](https://virustotal.github.io/yara/) Integration is made up of two parts -- a master and one or more workers.
 The master service must be installed on the same system as Cb Response, while workers are usually installed on other systems (but can also be on the master system, if so desired).
-The yara connector itself uses celery to distribute work to and remote (or local) workers - you will need to install and configure a [broker](https://docs.celeryproject.org/en/latest/getting-started/brokers/) (ex. redis)  that is accessible to both the task-master and the remote worker instance(s).
+The YARA connector itself uses [Celery](http://www.celeryproject.org/) to distribute work to and remote (or local) workers - you will need to install and configure a [broker](https://docs.celeryproject.org/en/latest/getting-started/brokers/) (e.g., [Redis](https://redis.io/)) that is accessible to both the task-master and the remote worker instance(s).

+The connector uses a configured directory containing YARA rules, to efficiently scan binaries as they are seen by the CB Response Server.
+The generated threat information is used to produce an intelligence feed for ingest by the Cb Response Server again.

-Download the latest RPM from the github releases page, [here](https://github.com/carbonblack/cb-yara-connector/releases/download/untagged-b39ed959488c9ec78055/python-cb-yara-connector-2.1-0.x86_64.rpm).
+1. Download the latest RPM from the [GitHub releases page](https://github.com/carbonblack/cb-yara-connector/releases/download/untagged-b39ed959488c9ec78055/python-cb-yara-connector-2.1-0.x86_64.rpm).

-Once downloaded, the connector can be easily installed from the rpm:
+1. Install the RPM:

     `yum install python-cb-yara-connector-<Latest>.rpm`

-The connector uses a configured directory containing yara rules, to efficiently scan binaries as they are seen by the CB Response Server.
-The generated threat information is used to produce an intelligence feed for ingest by the Cb Response Server again.
+1. Enable the service:

+    `systemctl enable cb-yara-connector`

-# Create Yara Connector Config
+# Create YARA Connector Config

-The installation process will create a sample configuration file in the control directory as `/etc/cb/integrations/cb-yara-connector/yaraconnector.conf.sample`.
-Simply copy this sample template to `/etc/cb/integrations/cb-yara-connector/yaraconnector.conf`, which is looked for by the yara connector service.
+The installation process creates a sample configuration file: `/etc/cb/integrations/cb-yara-connector/yaraconnector.conf.sample`.
+Copy this sample template to `/etc/cb/integrations/cb-yara-connector/yaraconnector.conf`, which is the filename and location that the connector expects.
 You will likely have to edit this configuration file on each system (master and workers) to supply any missing
 information:
-* worker systems will need to change the mode to `worker`; if you plan to use the master system to also run a worker (not suggested, but allowed), the mode must be `master+worker`.
+* There are two operating modes to support the two roles: `mode=master` and `mode=worker`.
+Both modes require a broker for Celery communications.
+Worker systems will need to change the mode to `worker`; if you plan to use the master system to also run a worker (not suggested, but allowed), the mode must be `master+worker`.
 * Remote worker systems will require the master's URL for `cb_server_url` (local workers need no modification);
  they also require  the token of a global admin user for `cb_server_token`.
-* Remote workers will require the URL of the master's redis server
+* Remote workers will require the URL of the master's Redis server

 The daemon will attempt to load the postgres credentials from the response server's `cb.conf`, if available, falling back to  postgres connection information for your CBR server